codedex-io/projects/projects/detect-not-hot-dogs-with-hugging-face/general.md

 python3 web.py
 ```

-## Bonus implement the successor not Bannana.
+## Bonus implement the successor Not Bannana.

-The not\_hot\_dog model was original created by Julien C at https://huggingface.co/julien-c.
+The not\_hot\_dog model was originally created by Julien C at https://huggingface.co/julien-c.
 Now the fun thing is you can actually train your own version of the model which we can save for another time, but in the meantime you can replace your `HUGGING_FACE_API_URL` with one I created for not bannanas.
 Just upload pictures of Bannanas instead of hot dogs.

 ## Replace your Url